renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 Installation {#installation}
 ----------------------------

-We'll be using Inkscape to create our font library.
-Inkscape to define our [glyphs](http://en.wikipedia.org/wiki/Glyph).
+We'll be using Inkscape to define our [glyphs](http://en.wikipedia.org/wiki/Glyph) in an SVG file.
 Installing this is pretty straightforward so go ahead and download it [^note].

 [^note]: Installing this requires X11 in your machine if you're on a Mac OS.